Emily Fitch: Series 4

 Emily returns home and tearfully tells her father that Naomi had cheated on her.
 As he consoles her, Rob tells her that he once cheated on Jenna, and that she should not worry as it gets better after it is worse.
 Emily goes back to Naomi's house, reading a note on the front door saying, "I'll do anything".
 The episode ends with Emily walking through the front door, seemingly following her father's advice.

 When Rob Fitch declares he's bankrupt, the entire Fitch family moves into Naomi's house, much to the anger of Emily.
 Emily throws an impromptu BBQ with revellers from the night before, Katie watches as Emily carries on the hedonism, Naomi blatantly doesn't want to be there, and Emily wants more pills.
 Then Emily turns increasingly angry and hedonistic, kissing a girl in front of everyone then pushing Naomi into the pool.
 Revealing her secret about Sophia, Naomi watches as Emily bursts into tears and lashes out at her mother, earning a slap from Katie.
 The twins later reconcile however, when Katie realises how heartbroken Emily is.

-Emily receives two B´s and a C from her A-Levels.
+Emily receives two Bs and a C from her A-Levels.

 In the finale, Emily and Naomi's relationship are on the rocks.
 However, Emily later forgives Naomi after hearing the latter's confession of loving Emily since she was 12.
 Moved by the heartfelt confession, the two make amends and are seen being happy together.